Paw Patrol: The Movie

-Ronnen Harary announced that Spin Master was "currently considering whether to extend the PAW Patrol franchise into feature films at some point in the next 12 to 24 months" in November 2017.
-Development for the feature film based on PAW Patrol television series began in February 2020, with Brunker attached to direct, and Barlen and Frolick attached to write the screenplay.
+Ronnen Harary announced that Spin Master Entertainment was "considering whether to extend the Paw Patrol franchise into feature films at some point in the next 12 to 24 months" in November 2017.
+Development for the feature film based on the Paw Patrol television series began in February 2020, with Brunker attached to direct, and Barlen and Frolick attached to write the screenplay.
 From October 2020 to May 2021, the voice casting call began.
-Production was done remotely in both the United States and Canada during the COVID-19 pandemic.
+Production was done remotely during the COVID-19 pandemic.
 The film was produced almost entirely in Canada; according to Brunker, "95 percent of everything" happened in Canada, with the exception being some audio recording.

-PAW Patrol: The Movie premiered at the Vue Leicester Square in London on August 8, 2021.
-It was theatrically released in the United Kingdom and Ireland one day later before it was released in both Canada and the United States on August 20, 2021.
-It was also made available on Paramount+ on the same day.
-The film received generally positive reviews from critics, who praised its animation, themes, characterization, soundtrack and action sequences, but were polarized with the humor, which was praised by some and criticized by others for having to rely on the show’s merchandising arm, and also criticized its screenplay and pacing.
-It also became a box office success, grossing over $144 million worldwide against a production budget of $26 million.

-A sequel, titled PAW Patrol: The Mighty Movie, is scheduled to be released on September 29, 2023, featuring elements from the Mighty Pups sub-theme of the main show.
+Paw Patrol: The Movie premiered at the Vue Leicester Square in London on August 8, 2021, and was theatrically released in Canada by Elevation Pictures and internationally by Paramount Pictures on August 20, 2021.
+It was also made available on Paramount+ on the same day in the United States.
+This film received mixed reviews from critics and became a box office success, grossing over $151 million worldwide against a production budget of $26 million.
+A sequel titled Paw Patrol: The Mighty Movie was released on September 29, 2023, featuring elements from the Mighty Pups sub-theme of the main show, and a third film, Paw Patrol: The Dino Movie, is scheduled for release on August 14, 2026.